The National Scholastic Athletics Foundation Board of Directors

 1997 to present: Have established scholarship programs at 3 NYC schools, LaSalle Academy high school, Thea Bowman middle school (Harlem) and All Hallows high school (Bronx).
 The scholarships are for students who are academically gifted and could not otherwise afford to attend the schools.
 98% of all the students at these schools go on to attend a 4-year college.

 Jim Spier has been involved with track and field since the late fifties, though never having competing himself.
 He has been a correspondent for Track and Field News since then, serving at one time as the Girls High School Track and Field Editor.
 In the seventies, he teamed with Mike Byrnes in putting on major track meets on Long Island, his original home.
-Both teamed with Tracy Sundlun to put on the Pathmark National Scholastic Classic (to become the National Scholastic Indoor Track and Field Championships and then the Nike Indoor Nationals and now the New Balance Indoor Nationals He formed the National Scholastic Athletics Foundation with Mike Byrnes in 1990 and has seen the organization grow to owning three major meets (New Balance Indoor and Outdoor Nationals, Great American Cross Country Festival) and to running the Nike Team Nationals Finals for Nike.
+Both teamed with Tracy Sundlun to put on the Pathmark National Scholastic Classic (to become the National Scholastic Indoor Track and Field Championships and now the Nike Indoor Nationals).
+He formed the National Scholastic Athletics Foundation with Mike Byrnes in 1990 and has seen the organization grow to owning three major meets (Nike Indoor and Outdoor Nationals, Great American Cross Country Festival).

 He was voted Meet Director of the Year in 2007 by the U.S. Track Meet Directors Association.
 Other honors and awards include being Honorary Referee at the 1992 Penn Relays Carnival and receiving the 1988 US Olympic Invitational Jesse Abramson Award for service to the sport.